Brock Kreitzburg: Home Depot biography

-As a member of the US Olympic Team's Olympic Job Opportunity Program, Kreitzburg amongst hundreds of other OJOP athletes was able to work at a variety of Home Depot locations throughout the United States and then be able to earn an honest wage while being able to still do all of what was needed to train for the World Cups, World Championships and ultimately the Winter Olympics.
+As a member of the US Olympic Team's Olympic Job Opportunity Program, Kreitzburg amongst hundreds of other OJOP athletes was able to work at a variety of Home Depot locations throughout the United States and while still doing all of what was needed to train for the World Cups, World Championships and ultimately the Winter Olympics.
 Through this program that Home Depot had been committed to from 1992, the program netted over 100 Olympic Medals to the United States and hundreds more in World Cup and World Championships for both Summer and Winter sports.

 Brock worked in the Paint Department.

 Additionally, Kreitzburg took part in events where the Home Depot would ask OJOP participants to represent themselves and the company.
 This included the 2006 Tournament of Roses Parade on the Home Depot float.

 This is an incomplete list, but these are some of the stores that Kreitzburg was able to work at while a member of the Home Depot program: